-In the following section, we will take a closer look at the conditions of Definition \ref{maindef} and their implications for norm-like actions in general.
-In Section 3, we explore how conditions 1 and 2, the typical conditions of a group action, together with 4, place restrictions of the structure of $Cl_K$ for a Galois number field of given degree.
-In Section 4, we focus on applications of condition 3 to the inverse class group problem.
-In particular, which number fields $K$ can have a given abelian group as their class group.
-Section 4 considers the structure of the class group for localizations of the form $\OK[\frac{1}{x}]$ which ultimately strengthens many of the previously developed results by, among other things, allowing us to restrict to Sylow $p$-subgroups of the class group.
+In the following section, we explore how conditions 1 and 2, the typical conditions of a group action, together with 4 place restrictions of the structure of $\Cl_K$ for a Galois number field $K$ of given degree.
+In Section 3, we focus on applications of condition 3 to the inverse class group problem.
+In particular, we ask which number fields $K$ can have a given abelian group as their class group.
+Section 4 considers the structure of the class group of localizations of the form $\OK[\frac{1}{\alpha}]$.
+This ultimately strengthens many of the previously developed results by, among other things, allowing us to restrict to Sylow $p$-subgroups of the class group.
 In Section 5, the authors consider the class groups of overrings of Dedekind domains broadly.
 The paper culminates with a characterization of those overrings of Galois rings of integers whose class groups admit the same norm-like group action described above.
 This ultimately demonstrates that all class groups of interest can be realized as the class group of a simple localization.
 Finally, Section 6 considers the arithmetic of norms of algebraic rings of integers---a topic closely tied to this action.
 We conclude by drawing an interesting connection between this arithmetic and the partition problem.